Who We Are:

 What We Do:

-Hope’s Lantern currently provides meals, school supplies and clothing to those most in need in Plain City Elementary, with plans to expand as both donations and volunteers increase.
-Weekly, during the 2015-2016 school year we provided 20-25 students with weekend meals to help loving parents meet the nutritional needs of their children.
-We have continued this effort in the 2016-2017 school year.
+Hope’s Lantern currently provides weekend meals to those most in need in the Jonathan Alder school district.
+Our first school year, 2015-2016, we weekly provided 20-25 students with weekend meals to help loving parents meet the nutritional needs of their children.
+Since then we've continued to work directly with the school district and in the 2018-19 school year supplied weekend meals to over 100 children at all buildings and at Tolles.
+We plan to continue this effort in the 2019-20 school year.

 This is our helping bring Heaven to earth, and we feel that Christ has called us to do so.